rjayasinghe/jayasinghe-website/content/post/ubuntu-gnome-snap.md

 draft: false
 ---

+**This behavior has been fixed in the latest version of Ubuntu 20.04.
+The described fix is not needed anymore.**

 After a short affair with Fedora 31 I recently switched to Ubuntu 20.04 LTS.
 Since I cannot stand the purple color and the overall look and feel of the Ubuntu Gnome Theme I switched to the Vanilla Gnome desktop shortly after install:

 ```bash